 Take control of your cooking and revel in the difference by making flavor-powered homemade chili powder that's salt-free, gluten-free and better than anything you can buy.

 Making your own chili powder?
 It's more than a cooking vanity project.
 It makes a difference!
+This savory spice blend has the power to turn a variety of dishes from ‘so-so’ into favorites.
+Whether you want spicy dishes like 5-alarm chili or the sweet flavor of sweet potato and 3-bean chili, or just a touch of heat in black bean soup, the foundation is chili powder.
 And, given how easy it is to make, I really don't know why I resisted this so long.

-Don’t know about you, but I realize that I’ve been blindly buying chili power for far too long.
-And when I started thinking about making my own blend, I started by scanning my cache of various prepared jars.
+When I started thinking about making my own blend, I started by scanning my spice rack and cache of various prepared jars.

 I learned a lot from that bit of research.

 Some of those jars amounted to ground chilis (of undetermined varieties).
 Several of the 'hot' brands were overwhelmed with cayenne pepper and very little else.
 Some were so hot that any intended flavor was undetectable.
 And some had added sugar and salt.
 Finally, chili seasoning should not be mistaken for chili powder.
 Or, at the very least, be conscientious of the ingredients.

 Then I considered the way I was using chili powder.
 That was primarily for the heat (or because I thought I should).
 I was then adding to it cumin, smoked paprika, oregano – all sorts of things.

 Why?
 Because I didn’t have the mix ‘right’.
 That means concocting the best chili powder, using a few easy-to-obtain ingredients.